larrywpetersen/password-store2keepass/README.md

 It assumes that the GnuPG files are in `~/.gnupg`.

-One argument is required and that is the password-store database directory.For example,
+One argument is required and that is the password-store database directory.
+For example,

-`password-store2 /.password-store`
+`password-store2 ~/.password-store`
 <br />